Key Takeaways

 When it’s time for you to enroll in Medicare, whether you’re turning 65 or enrolling again, it’s important to know the enrollment periods.

-Turning 65 and new to Medicare?
+Turning 65 and New to Medicare?

-Already enrolled in Medicare in MI
+Already Enrolled in Medicare in MI?

 The Medicare Open Enrollment Period, also called the Annual Enrollment Period (AEP), allows you to change from Original Medicare to Medicare Advantage (or vice versa).
 You may also switch Medicare drug plans.
 AEP happens each year from Oct.
 15 to Dec.
 7.